Apocalyptica: 2010—2020

 On 7 October 2011, RCA Music Group announced it was disbanding Jive Records along with Arista Records and J Records.
 With the shutdown, the band (and all other artists previously signed to these three labels) will release their future material on the RCA Records brand.

 Apocalyptica performed live with Metallica on three songs, "No Leaf Clover", "One" and "Seek & Destroy" in celebration of Metallica's 30th Anniversary on 5 December 2011.

 The band released an exclusive pledgers-only song "Solo Tu" featuring Erik Canales of Allison via fan-funding website Pledgemusic, as part of their Apocalyptica photo book project on 28 October 2011.

 Apocalyptica took a year off from touring and recording after concluding the 7th Symphony world tour in Beijing September 2012.
 During the break the band worked on a crossover musical and theatrical project titled Wagner Reloaded, combining Wagner's music with the sound of Apocalyptica, to celebrate German composer Richard Wagner's 200th birthday.
 There were two live performances in Wagner's birth town Leipzig, Germany on 5 and 6 July 2013.
 Eicca Toppinen arranged and composed the music for the production.
 The band released an album titled Wagner Reloaded-Live in Leipzig, in November 2013.

 Apocalyptica released "Psalm" on 10 May 2013.
 It was performed by Perttu Kivilaakso on their most recent tour.
 The band also announced a tour with Finnish Avanti!
 Chamber Orchestra, which premiered in March 2014.
 The set consisted solely of instrumentally performed Apocalyptica songs, especially arranged for the band and the 25-piece orchestra.

 Their eighth studio album, titled Shadowmaker, with Franky Perez singing on all vocal tracks, was released through Better Noise imprint of Eleven Seven Music on 17 April 2015.
 They also released a collaborative single with Vamps titled "Sin in Justice" on 20 November.

 Apocalyptica made the music for the episode On Finn Ice of Rovio Entertainment's video game Angry Birds Seasons.

 Apocalyptica celebrated their 20th anniversary of the first album Plays Metallica by Four Cellos in 2016 and it was re-released with 3 brand new bonus tracks.

 In February 2019, the band released their first single with Finnish lyrics, featuring Sanni and Tippa.
 They performed the song at the 2019 Emma Gala in Helsinki.

 The band's ninth studio album, an instrumental, Cell-0, was released on 10 January 2020.

+2020—present

 Apocalyptica was on the track "Someone To Talk To" from Three Days Grace's album Explosions on 6 May 2022.